Just outside of Port Townsend is an amazing National Wildlife Refuge — Protection Island.

 This 364-acre island is covered by grass and low brush, with a small timbered area, high sandy bluffs for seabird nesting, and low sand spits on two ends of the island.

 The Port Townsend Marine Science Center – in collaboration with Puget Sound Express – hosts special expeditions to Protection Island.
-Cruises are scheduled on Saturdays in spring and fall, timed to coincide with annual migrations, with special trips planned for Thanksgiving weekend and New Years Eve.
+Cruises are scheduled on Saturdays in spring, timed to coincide with annual migrations.

 Photo by David Gluckman